carrot-kpi/contracts/CONTRIBUTING.md

   raw speed.
 As the name suggests, this is used to run all the available tests in a quick way, and without useless optimization.
 - `production`: The production profile must be used when deploying contracts in production.
-This profile avhieves maximum optimization leveraging the new Yul IR optimizer made production-ready in solc version `0.8.13`, and also focuses on the production contracts, skipping compilation of the tests entirely.
+This profile achieves maximum optimization leveraging the Yul IR optimizer made production-ready in solc version `0.8.13`, and also focuses on the production contracts, skipping compilation of the tests entirely.
   Depending on your machine, building with this profile can take some time.

 All the profiles above are specified in the `foundry.toml` file at the root of